 One-to-one relations are not used frequently.
 Traditional 1-1 records are linked by their primary keys.
-In RedBeanPHP you can load them like this:
+Load them like this:

-Returns the bean referred to in content_id using the bean type specified in content_type.
-If content type contains the value 'advertisement' the content will be a bean with type 'advertisement' and id = content_id.
+This code returns the bean referred to in content_id using the bean type specified in column content_type.
+If content_type contains the value 'advertisement' the content will be a bean of type 'advertisement'.

 This is an anti-pattern in RedBeanPHP, do not use this functionality unless you have to.